lvillasen/RedPitaya-Node-Express-App/README.md

     curl http://IP:3000/leds/200

-where IP is the IP address of the Red Pitaya board you should see the response:
+where IP is the IP address of the Red Pitaya board.

+You should see the response:

     Leds changed to 200